There's to Know

 Brief loss of control of voluntary muscles with retained awareness at sleep-wake transitions.

-The VLPO as well as the median preoptic nucleus (MnPO) are located in the hypothalamus and contain essential neurons for promoting non-REM sleep.
-These neurons project to all wake-promoting regions to inhibit wakefulness and promote non-REM sleep during the night.8,11 Neurons in the extended VLPO mediate the promotion of REM sleep by inhibiting certain wake-promoting neurons that suppress REM sleep.8
+A group of neurons located in the hypothalamus that are essential for promoting non-REM sleep.
+These neurons project to all wake-promoting regions to inhibit wakefulness and promote non-REM sleep during the night.